lucianodiisouza/VoceFit/README.md

 # VoceFit
+ Projeto Você Fit -
+ Contratantes: Allan, Moacyr
- Projeto Você Fit - Dev: Luciano dii Souza
+ Dev: Luciano dii Souza

-> This project was created using Bootstrap for the adminstrative dashboard and React for the mobile development
+> This project was created using PHP and Bootstrap for the adminstrative dashboard and React for the mobile development